agorstan/resume/README.md

 ### [Dilly](http://www.dilly.co)
 **Founder** from 2015 - Present in Washington, DC

-* Conceived of, researched, designed, developed, promoted and launched an SMS-based content deliver platform.
+* Singularly developed concept, product roadmap, website design, node.js back-end and curator toolset integrated with Twilio, backed by Firebase and novel use of Google Calendar API.
-* Pitched to multiple venture capital firms. [[Check out the pitch deck](www)]
+* Scoured personal network to get intros to VCs (NEA, Novak Biddle, others) and Pitched to multiple venture capital firms. [[Check out the pitch deck](www)]
-* Tri-tip kielbasa tenderloin boudin shankle turducken
+* Referred to Y-Combinator and 500 Startups where we reached the final selection round.
+* Scrappy marketing efforts earned us a spot on Product Hunt front page, yielding huge influx of users and investor attention.

 >**"I like this!
 Happy customer. :-D"** — Y-Combinator Alum, CEO at Nomiku
 >